- Home

 Repeat and rephrase calmly if necessary.

-Group conversations can be difficult for people with hearing loss, so it can be helpful to try and have just one person speak at a time when possible.
+Group conversations are sometimes difficult for people with hearing loss, so it can be helpful to have just one person speak at a time when possible.

 How can I avoid hiding or bottling up my feelings about my hearing loss?

-In many ways, hearing loss is an invisible disability – unlike struggling with mobility, for example – which can sometimes make it harder for people to understand how it might be affecting you.
+In many ways, hearing loss is an invisible disability – unlike struggling with mobility, for example – which can sometimes make it more difficult for people to understand how it might be affecting you.

-For instance, others might not initially pick up on the fact that you’re struggling to communicate at an event which, in turn, might make you feel even more frustrated or misunderstood as a result.
+For instance, others might not initially pick up that you’re struggling to communicate at an event, which, in turn, might make you feel even more frustrated or misunderstood.

-When it comes to coping with the emotional impact of hearing loss, it’s important not to bottle up your feelings if you want to prevent them from overwhelming you.
-Sharing how you feel with somebody else won’t only help take some of the weight off of your shoulders, but it’ll also allow people around you to understand how they can help you.
+Therefore, it’s important not to bottle up your feelings to prevent them from overwhelming you.
+Sharing how you feel with somebody else won’t only help take some of the weight off your shoulders, but it’ll also allow people around you to understand how they can help you.

-If you have a family member or friend who you trust and feel comfortable being open with, perhaps consider sitting down with them and sharing how you feel.
-Chances are, they’ll want to do everything they can to help you, and it’ll give you the opportunity to communicate what could make things easier for you.
+If you have a trusted family member or friend, consider sitting down with them and sharing how you feel.
+Chances are, they’ll want to do everything they can to help you, and it’ll allow you to communicate what could make things easier for you.

-Even if it’s just to get certain thoughts or emotions off of your chest, expressing yourself can often result in a huge sigh of relief.
+Even if it’s just to get certain thoughts or emotions off your chest, expressing yourself can be a huge relief.

-If you don’t feel comfortable sharing your feelings with a family member or friend, then you might be interested in joining a support group near you – for example, via the LinkUp service offered by Hearing Link.
+If you don’t feel comfortable sharing your feelings with a family member or friend, you might be interested in joining a support group near you, such as the local support services offered by RNID.

-This will allow you to connect with other people who also struggle with hearing loss, which will hopefully remind you that you’re not alone – as well as allow you to seek advice on useful coping mechanisms.
+This will allow you to connect with others who also struggle with hearing loss, hopefully reminding you that you’re not alone, and allow you to seek advice on useful coping mechanisms.

 Other helpful resources for coping with hearing loss